 The Seine River runs through the middle of Paris and has breathed life into The City of Lights since the beginning of its history.
 The banks of the river house many of the city’s main attractions, and cruising down its waters is a great way to take in a different perspective while relaxing and enjoying a delicious French meal aboard an elegant ship.

-If you’re going to cruise down the Seine, you should do it with La Marina.
-One of the best companies in the city, La Marina offers a variety of different river cruises in Paris daily throughout the year, and no matter which cruise you choose you’ll be able to indulge in an exceptional French lunch or dinner.
+If you’re going to cruise down the Seine River, you should do it with Bateaux Parisiens.
+One of the best companies in the city, Bateaux Parisiens offers a variety of different Seine River cruises in Paris daily throughout the year, and no matter which cruise you choose you’ll be able to indulge in an exceptional French lunch or dinner.
 Another amazing highlight is your boat will be completely enclosed with full glass windows, making for a terrific viewing experience day or night.
 Even though there’s a premium for these seats, it’s best to be sure to book a table by a bay window for the very best views of the city.

 What are the Different Cruise Options?